People with Diabetes must control the disease to avoid complications.

-When the body processes sugar, glucose in the bloodstream naturally attaches itself to hemoglobin.
-The amount of glucose that combines with this protein is directly proportional to the total amount of sugar in your system at the time.
+When the body processes sugar, glucose in the bloodstream naturally attaches to hemoglobin.
+The amount of glucose that combines with this protein is directly proportional to the total amount of sugar in your system.

 Because red blood cells in the human body survive for 8-12 weeks before renewal, measuring glycated hemoglobin (or HbA1c) can be used to reflect the average levels of glucose in the blood during that time.

-This provides a useful indicator of longer term blood glucose control.
+This provides a valuable indicator of longer-term blood glucose control.
 If your blood sugar levels have been high in the last few weeks, your HbA1c will also be higher.

 - 48 mmol / mol (6.5%).

-Please note that this is a general goal and that people with diabetes should be given an individual goal to which their healthcare team can target.
+Please note that this is a general goal and that people with Diabetes should be given an individual plan that their healthcare team can target.

-An individual HbA1c should take into account your ability to reach the goal based on your day-to-day life and whether you are at risk for severe or regular hypoglycemia.
+An individual HbA1c should consider your ability to reach the goal based on your day-to-day life and whether you are at risk for severe or regular hypoglycemia.

-Two large studies: the UK Prospective Diabetes Study (UKPDS) and the Diabetes Control and Complications Trial (DCCT) showed that HbA1c improves by 1% (or 11 mmol / mol) for people with type 1 diabetes or type 2 diabetes the risk of microvascular complications by 25%.
+Two extensive studies: the UK Prospective Diabetes Study (UKPDS) and the Diabetes Control and Complications Trial (DCCT), showed that HbA1c improves by 1% (or 11 mmol/mol) for people with type 1 diabetes or type 2 diabetes, the risk of microvascular complications by 25%.